BloomTechBackend/bd-team-project-javengers-assemble-EmployeeManagementSystem/project_documents/design_document.md

 ## 2. Top Questions to Resolve in Review

 1. How can we ensure secure authentication and authorization for different user roles (employees vs. admins)?
-  - **Solution:** Using AWS Cognito to manage user credentials, authentication, and authorization.
+- **Solution:** Managing user credentials, authentication, and authorization within the application.
 2. What are the most efficient ways to handle data storage and retrieval in DynamoDB for our use cases?
 3. How can we design a user-friendly interface that simplifies the process of punching in/out and managing employee records?